 If you want darker grill marks, let the eggplant continue to be grilled for 2-3 minutes longer, then flip.
 Otherwise, flip all slices of eggplant and cook for another 3-4 minutes or until just tender when pierced with a fork.
 Don’t overcook, or you’ll end up with mushy grilled eggplant!

-What does grilled eggplant taste like?
+What does this dish taste like?

 Grilled eggplant is unlike many other preparations of the aubergine.
 I find it to be firmer but still tender, not watery and loaded with flavor.
 It might actually be my all-time favorite eggplant recipe, although I do love my baba ganoush!